CALL TODAY:

 Call Don Flanary at (210) 738-8383 to find out the best way to resolve your misdemeanor case.

-Classifications of Misdemeanors in Texas
+Understanding Misdemeanor Classifications in Texas

 Under Texas law, all misdemeanor offenses are classified as Class A, Class B, and Class C crimes.
 Class A crimes are the most serious type of misdemeanors and Class C crimes are the least serious types of misdemeanors.

-- Class C – punishable by a fine of up to $500.00 but no jail time
+• Class C – punishable by a fine of up to $500.00 but no jail time

-- Class B – punishable by up to 180 days in jail and a fine of up to $2,000.00
+• Class B – punishable by up to 180 days in jail and a fine of up to $2,000.00

-- Class A – punishable by up to twelve months in jail and a fine of up to $4,000.00.
+• Class A – punishable by up to twelve months in jail and a fine of up to $4,000.00.

-Habeas Corpus Applications in Misdemeanor Cases
+Habeas Corpus Applications In Misdemeanor Cases

 Article 11.05 and 11.09 of the Texas Code of Criminal Procedure, control the procedures for a post-conviction application for habeas corpus in a misdemeanor case.
 The habeas application, in a misdemeanor case, must be presented to either a county court at law or a district court.